GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 If you need to display these types of UI affordances, reserve sufficient space in the viewport for it in advance (for example, using a placeholder or skeleton UI) so that when it loads, it does not cause content in the page to surprisingly shift around.

-In some cases adding content dynamically is an integral part of the page.
+In some cases adding content dynamically is important part of user experience.
 For example, when loading more products to a list of items or when updating live feed content.
-In those cases you can avoid unexpected layout shifts by:
+There are several ways to avoid unexpected layout shifts in those cases:

-*   Replacing the old content with the new content within a fixed size container or by using a carousel and removing the old content after the transition.
-Remember to disable any links/controls until the transition has completed in order to prevent accidental clicks/taps while the new content is coming in.
+*   Replace the old content with the new content within a fixed size container or use a carousel and remove the old content after the transition.
+Remember to disable any links and controls until the transition has completed to prevent accidental clicks or taps while the new content is coming in.
-*   Having the user initiate the load of new content such that they will be expecting the shift (e.g. with a "load more" or "refresh" button).
-It’s recommended to prefetch the content before the user interaction so that it will show up immediately after it.
-As a reminder, layout shifts that don't occur within 500ms of user input will be counted towards CLS.
+*   Have the user initiate the load of new content, so they are not surprised by the shift (for example with a "Load more" or "Refresh" button).
+It's recommended to prefetch the content before the user interaction so that it shows up immediately.
+As a reminder, layout shifts that occur within 500&nbsp;ms of user input are not counted towards CLS.
-*   Seamlessly load the content offscreen and overlay a notice to the user that it’s available (e.g. with a "scroll up" button).
+*   Seamlessly load the content offscreen and overlay a notice to the user that it's available (for example, with a "Scroll up" button).

 <figure class="w-figure">